JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **About twenty-five percent of the population sneeze when they are exposed to light**.
+And here is a just a random fact -  **Queen Lydia Liliuokalani was the last reigning monarch of the Hawaiian Islands.
+She was also the only Queen the United States ever had**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)